Jurshsmith/phoenix-elixir-monorepo-playground/kv/README.md

   KeyValue.Server.start_link()
 ```

-map the process id to an atom so that every other service can interact with this process from anywhere using
+map the process id to an atom so that every other service can interact with this process from anywhere using :

 ```
 Process.register(pid, :process_alias)
 ```

+Only do this, if the process is a single instance (like each unique micro-service?)